From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 ✅ Learn to better manage your emotions so you can identify stress quickly.

-Ethics and confidentiality are at the heart of employee management tasks.
-It is essential to understand the importance of ensuring the confidentiality and security of employee information, as well as that of customers, suppliers and other stakeholders.
+Ethics and privacy are at the heart of employee management tasks.
+It is essential to understand the importance of ensuring the privacy and security of employee information, as well as that of customers, suppliers and other stakeholders.

 Managers need to understand their responsibilities under the law (such as Quebec’s Law 25), and be able to meet those responsibilities.